b04zdotcom/rfid-hacking-cloning/README.md

 # Disclaimer
 This guide is for educational purposes only.
 The information provided is not intended for any illegal or unauthorized activities.
 Users are responsible for complying with local laws and regulations.
 The author and contributors are not liable for any misuse or legal consequences resulting from the reader's actions.
 Obtain necessary permissions before engaging in RFID-related activities.

-# RFID/NFC Hacking
-## Introduction
+# Introduction to RFID Access Control Systems
+### Frequencies
 Low Frequency (LF) and High Frequency (HF) are two common frequency bands used in RFID access control systems.
 LF systems typically operate in the frequency range of 125 kHz to 134 kHz, while HF systems operate at 13.56 MHz.

+### Passive RFID cards
+Passive LF and HF RFID cards do not have an internal power source.
+When near an RFID reader, the reader inductively couples and induces power in the card's coil, activating the chip.
+The chip is then able to communicate with the reader by modulating its power consumption.

+### Unique Identifier
-The Unique Identifier (UID) of the RFID tag or card is commonly used for authentication.
-The UID is a unique code assigned to each RFID tag during the manufacturing process.
+The Unique Identifier (UID) of the RFID card is used for identification and often also for authentication and authorization.
+The UID is a unique code assigned to each RFID card during the manufacturing process.

-### Cards
 In order to clone the UID, you need cards with a changeable UID.
-For LF systems, you need a card with a T5577 chip.
-HF systems often use the Mifare Classic 1k or 4k cards.
-HF cards with a changeable UID are often called "Magic Cards".
+For LF systems, you need a card with a `T5577` chip.
+HF systems often use `MIFARE Classic` cards.
+HF cards with a changeable UID are often called `Magic Cards`.

+### RFID Protocols
+There are many protocols with specifications and protocols that define how the RFID system operates.
+Here we will just focus on the `EM4100` standard for Low Frequency and the `MIFARE` standard for High Frequency.

+Other common RFID protocols for access control include MIFARE Ultralight, HID Prox, iCLASS, and DESFire.
+Each of these protocols may vary in terms of frequency and security features, catering to different requirements in access control applications.

+### Reader/Controller Communication Protocols
+The communication protocol between the reader and the controller is a separate consideration and is generally determined by the design and specifications of the reader and its integration with the access control system.

+The `Wiegand Protocol` is one of the most common communication protocols used in access control systems, due to its simplicity and reliability.
+It is a one-way binary communication protocol, where data is transmitted over multiple wires as sequences of 0s and 1s to convey information from RFID card readers to access control panels.

 ## PN532 card cloning
 ![PN532 with USB to TTL](https://github.com/nfc-tools/libnfc/assets/4102106/56ae6814-fbef-48c0-a550-48b8ad139402)